mariam138/globetrotters-gazette/README.md

 ### Planning

 - Balsamiq Wireframes - used to create wireframes for the skeleton plane
-- Lucidchart - used to create the site map for the scope plane
+- Lucidchart - used to create the site map for the scope plane and the ERD diagrams
-- (Mockaroo)[mockaroo.com] - used to create my own mock data to use as django fixtures for blog posts
+- [Mockaroo](mockaroo.com) - used to create my own mock data to use as django fixtures for blog posts

 ### Frameworks

 - Bootstrap - to help with design of the website
 - Django - the main framework of the website

-### Django Libraries
+### Libraries

 - AllAuth
 - Gunicorn
 - Psycopg2

-### Other Python Libraries

 - Cloudinary - for media storage for the website
 - Dj-database-url - to parse database url's in the project settings
+- Crispy Forms - for quick form rendering
+- Django Quill Editor - used as the WYSIWYG editor for the post and profile forms, and in the admin panel for the about form
+- Sentry - used for local error tracking during development

 ## Deployment